 Join us for the Corvallis-Benton County Public Library Summer 2019 Walking Book Club meetings at 5:30 p.m. on the second Mondays in June, July and August; each meeting includes a book discussion and a group walk.

 Pick up a copy of the upcoming book for discussion at the 2nd floor reference desk!

-The meetings will begin with a 45-minute discussion of the selected book in the Board Room of the Corvallis-Benton County Library (basement level) and followed by a 45-minute outdoor walk where we will continue the discussion.
-Copies of the book to be discussed in June will be available to pick up beginning Friday, May 10th on a first come, first served basis at the 2nd floor reference desk.
+The meetings will begin with a 45-minute discussion of the selected book in the Main Meeting Room of the Corvallis-Benton County Library and followed by a 45-minute outdoor walk where we will continue the discussion.
+Copies of the book to be discussed at the July meeting are available on a first come, first served basis at the 2nd floor reference desk.
 Library patrons voted on the selected books in March; below are the selections and dates of each discussion:

 Monday, June 10th, 5:30 – 7:00 p.m.

 Grandma Gatewood’s Walk: The Inspiring Story of the Woman Who Saved the Appalachian Trail by Ben Montgomery (Nonfiction, 288 pages)

 Emma Gatewood told her family she was going on a walk and left her small Ohio hometown with a change of clothes and less than two hundred dollars.
 The next anybody heard from her, this genteel, farm-reared, sixty-seven-year-old great-grandmother had walked 800 miles along the 2,050-mile Appalachian Trail.

 Braving the Wilderness: The Quest for True Belonging and the Courage to Stand Alone by C. Brené Brown (Nonfiction, 208 pages)